dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 $ pub global deactivate markdown
 {% endprettify %}

-You will no longer be able to invoke the package's scripts using `pub global run`.
+You can no longer invoke the package's scripts using `pub global run`, or at the command line.

 ## Listing active packages {#listing-active-packages}